 You will need to complete an Application for Burial Benefits and submit proof that you have paid for the burial and funeral bills for which you are seeking reimbursement.
 The application also will require submitting a copy of the veteran’s death certificate and discharge papers.
 You must seek reimbursement within two years of the burial.

-Also, if a veteran died when they were on active duty, certain family members may be entitled to receive bereavement counseling through the VA.
+Burial allowances are not provided for individuals who died on active duty.
+However, certain family members may be entitled to receive bereavement counseling through the VA.
 This is limited to spouses, children, and parents.
 You can contact the Readjustment Counseling Service to find out more about counseling.